Record and Schedule automated User Flows Tests in Testdom.io

 Step 2: Fill the New User Flow Test form (includes monitoring)

-In the dialog, configure everything about your test including its monitoring schedule:
+In the dialog, configure everything about your test including its monitoring schedule.
+These settings tell Testdom.io how to execute the flow in the cloud:

 • Start URL: The page where the flow begins.